JITS2404/conversational-ai-assistant/README.md

-**Jarvis – AI-Powered Conversational Assistant**
+**Cerebra – AI-Powered Conversational Assistant**

-Jarvis is an AI-driven virtual assistant built with Python, Android Studio, and LiveKit sandbox, designed to enable real-time conversations, intelligent responses, and seamless cross-platform interaction.
+Cerebra is an AI-driven virtual assistant built with Python, Android Studio, and LiveKit sandbox, designed to enable real-time conversations, intelligent responses, and seamless cross-platform interaction.
 It combines the flexibility of Python with the mobility of Android, making it accessible on both desktop and mobile.

 **🔹 Key Features**